Campaign of the Month: January 2015

 For all but the most novice adventurer, magical items are an integral part of their plans and often a vital part of their survival.
 However, not all items are made the same and knowing the occasionally subtle differences between the many types of magical items can often make a world of difference.
 Below is the list of all types of magical items currently known by the party.Magical Items

 Regular magic items make up the core arsenal of many adventurers in the world.
 Made by enchanters using feats such as Craft Wondrous Items and Craft Arms and Armor, these items are made and function as noted here for the most part.
 Following are some important notes and some exceptions:

-- Arms and armor get 2 additional hardness and 10 additional hit points for each +1 enhancement on them (though not enchantments).
+- Weapons, shields, and armor get 2 additional hardness and 10 additional hit points for each +1 enhancement on them (though not enchantments).

 - Magic items always get saving throws even if an item would normally be denied one.
 A magic item’s Fortitude, Reflex, and Will save bonuses are equal to 2 + half its caster level.
 An attended magic item either makes saving throws as its owner or uses its own saving throw bonus, whichever is better.

 - A single item may not bear two separate enchantments, this is something unique to Crafter items.

 - Particularly unique enchantments may be ruled as being only available to other unique magics.

 - Any dimensional storage item (such as as Bag of Holding) cost 3 times as much as the listed cost, unless made through any other unique magics.